sora-xor/rfps/open_rfps/goldmund_vanity_miner.md

 **Submission Method (which folder on GitHub to submit a proposal to)**

 Scope of work includes
-- Rust crate / source code,
+- Rust crate, Rust source code,
 - Windows (.exe) and Linux (.bin) command line exectuables,
 - their SHA256 hashes,
 - compile guides for Windows and Linux.